Renewable Energy – Why We Need Nuclear

 Good question, right?
 This TED talk was so good, I felt like I had to share it and write down a few thoughts about the subject.

 Since learning about nuclear power as a kid, I just assumed that it was where humanity would naturally go for power in the future.
 In sci-fi books and films, everything seems to be powered by some sort of atomic reactor tech.
-I think though, since I was born, we’ve built almost no* new nuclear power plants in the USA.
-Not sure what the numbers look like globally, but I know its not enough to offset pollution/climate change.
+Since I was born, we’ve built almost no* new nuclear power plants in the USA.
+Not sure what the numbers look like globally, but I know its not anywhere near enough to offset pollution/climate change.

 This has never made sense to me.
 Why are we paving deserts with solar panels, damming rivers (greatly altering landscapes), building giant bird and bat blenders that are hideous and inefficient, and worst of all, continuing to burn fossil fuels that are polluting our air, destroying habitats, and that may be warming the planet ever so slightly over time (with hugely detrimental global effects)?